-Although the IPSHQ did not reach a consensus, the Agency for Cultural Affairs (ACA) approached this issue from the perspective of the Copyright Act and successfully pushed for an amendment thereto, whereby an operator of piracy sites is subject to a criminal penalty of imprisonment of up to five years or fines of up to ¥5 million, or both; and a person posting a hyperlink to infringing content on a piracy site is subject to imprisonment of up to three years or fines of up to¥3 million, or both.
+Although the IPSHQ did not reach a consensus, the Agency for Cultural Affairs (ACA) approached this issue from the perspective of the Copyright Act and successfully pushed for an amendment thereto.
+Under the amendment, an operator of any piracy site is subject to a criminal penalty of imprisonment of up to five years or fines of up to ¥5 million, or both; and a person posting a hyperlink to infringing content on a piracy site is subject to imprisonment of up to three years or fines of up to ¥3 million, or both.
 In addition to the ban on piracy sites, the ACA addressed illegal downloads of infringing content.
-Before the amendment, the statutory ban on illegal downloads pertained only to a limited category of infringing contents: music and films.
-The amended Copyright Act will ban downloads of all the categories of infringing contents, including books, theses and computer programs.
-The ban on piracy sites came into full force and effect on 1 October 2020.
-The extension of infringing content categories came into full force and effect on 1 January 2021.
+Before the amendment, the statutory ban on illegal downloads pertained only to limited categories of infringing content: specifically, music and films.
+The amended Copyright Act bans downloads of all categories of infringing content, including books, theses and computer programs.
+The ban on piracy sites came into full force and effect on 1 January 2021.